Are you thinking of how to become a permanent resident in Canada (as a skilled immigrant)? This post is for you.

 - Adaptability points

 If you score 67/100 in the above factors, you may be eligible to apply.
-More information on this is available here.
+More information on this and how to calculate your eligibility is available here.

-To know your language skills/points you must write at least one of the language tests, IELTS/CELPIP General Training (English) or TEF/TCF (French).
+To know your language skills/points and to be eligible for permanent residence in Canada as a skilled worker, you must write at least one of the language tests, IELTS or CELPIP General Training (for English) or TEF or TCF ( for French).
 Details are available here.

 So, find a language examination available in your country.
-CELPIP, for instance, can only be written in Canada, USA, China, India, Philippines and UAE.
+CELPIP, for instance, can only be written in Canada, USA, China, India, Philippines, UAE, and recently, Nigeria.

 Without your language test result(s) and the completed Education Credential Assessment (ECA), you CANNOT begin your Express Entry application or set up your Express Entry profile.
 So yes, it is compulsory to do both.